 - Value different teaching styles and recognize staff who are willing to try new ideas.

-- Provide opportunities for staff to share their thoughts on experiences and activities that promote cognitive development with their peers.
+- Provide opportunities for staff to share with each other their reflections, observations, and experiences that promote cognitive development.

 - Join activities, play with children, or read to babies when you have a chance.
 Structure your schedule so you have opportunities for quality time with children and staff.

-- Work with the training and curriculum specialists to provide feedback to staff members after they have been observed to support their effective use of experiences and activities.
+- Work with the Training & Curriculum Specialists to provide supportive and constructive feedback to staff members after they have been observed to encourage their effective use of experiences and activities.